Showing the single result

 Last night you got 5 hours sleep.
 The night before maybe 6 hours.
 You didn’t sleep deeply; the dog kept waking you up, and your partner was snoring.

 Night after night we get shortchanged on quality sleep.
 Before you know it, we’ve picked up bad habits and count ourselves lucky if we get 5 hours of broken sleep a night.
 This is not lucky; it’s dangerous and here’s why…

 Humans have a primal“wake-sleep” rhythm which is nature’s way of making sure we get enough sleep so our bodies can grow, heal themselves and function properly.
 The problem is we live a “sleep deprivation” lifestyle with caffeine, sugar, artificial lights and mobile devices messing with what nature gave us to survive.

 A lack of quality sleep increases stress levels, makes you feel like you’re operating in a fog during the day and leads to poor health and weight gain.
 It’s a medical fact that extreme sleep deprivation leads to severe depression, high levels of anxiety, chronic insomnia, obesity and unhealthy life choices such as taking drugs and sleeping pills to function.
 That’s why they use it as a form of torture!

 You can have the best bed on the market with a modern mattress that promises you a night of blissful sleep.
 But, if you don’t manage your sleep patterns and get the right kind of sleep; it doesn’t matter if you’re sleeping on a heavenly cloud in the sky.

 Why spend all that money on a luxury bed which offers a world of comfort and support when you’re ruining your life by sabotaging your sleep habits and living as a sleep-deprived wreck?
-That’s a tough question you need to ask yourself if you’re not living your best life.
+That’s a tough question you need to ask yourself and review your sleep if you’re not living your best life.